prototype-php/prototype/docs/serializer.md

 A modern strictly typed full-featured library for protobuf serialization without an inheritance.

+Why do we need another protobuf serialization library when there's `google/protobuf`?
+PHP is rapidly evolving, and we have long had tools for static analysis at our disposal that help add strict typing to arrays, lists, generics, and so on.
+However, all of this is missing in `google/protobuf`.
+It also lacks promoted readonly properties, modern enums, unions, but includes inheritance.

 ## Installation

 This package can be installed as a [Composer](https://getcomposer.org/) dependency.